MaibornWolff/metric-gardener/README.md

 ### Supported Metrics

 -   mcc
--   comment_lines
--   loc
--   rloc
 -   functions
 -   classes

 ### Usage

 -   `npm install`
--   `node parser-php.js`
--   `node parser-kotlin.js`
--   `node parser-go.js`
--   `node parser-ts.js`

-They will just parse some example code that is placed within the parser and print the metrics.
+-   `npm run start` to parse some provided example code
+-   `npm run start -- /path/to/sources` specify the path to a folder or a file with source code

+The metrics will be printed during parsing.